talofo/namoradinha/scripts/player/debug/README.md

 ### MovementDebugTools

-A comprehensive debug component that allows you to toggle both camera and background systems simultaneously for movement analysis.
+A comprehensive debug component that allows you to analyze movement and system interactions with visual feedback.

 #### Usage

 1. Add the `MovementDebugTools.tscn` scene to any node in your game scene
-2. Use the following keys to toggle systems:
+2. Use the following keys to control debugging:
-   - `B`: Toggle background system on/off
+   - `B`: Toggle background movement (freeze/unfreeze)
-   - `C`: Toggle camera system on/off
+   - `C`: Toggle camera movement (freeze/unfreeze)
+   - `D`: Toggle debug visuals and movement logging
-3. Watch the status display in the top-left corner for current system states
+3. Watch the status display in the top-center of the screen for current system states
+4. Check the console for movement logs

 #### Features

-- Toggle both camera and background systems from one place
+- Freeze/unfreeze both camera and background movement
+- Visual camera bounds display (red rectangle)
+- Movement logging for player and camera
-- Visual status display showing current system states
+- Status display showing current system states
 - Debug messages in console
 - Easy to add/remove for debugging sessions